mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

-# Migrating to v6
+# Upgrade to v6

-<p class="description">This guide explains why and how to migrate from Material UI v5 to v6.</p>
+<p class="description">This guide explains why and how to upgrade from Material UI v5 to v6.</p>

-## Why you should migrate
+## Why you should upgrade

 ### React Server Component support

-Material UI v6 introduces Pigment CSS, a zero-runtime CSS-in-JS styling engine to replace Emotion and styled-components as a more future-proof solution for writing styles.
+Material UI v6 introduces Pigment CSS, a zero-runtime CSS-in-JS styling engine to replace Emotion and styled-components as a more future-proof solution for writing styles in React 19 and beyond.
 With Pigment CSS, styles are extracted at build time rather than runtime, avoiding client-side recalcuations and unlocking React Server Component (RSC) compatibility.
 This also leads to significant reductions in bundle sizes for Material UI apps.